rcrdk/ddd-in-nodejs-mapping-domain/README.md

 - 🧑🏼‍💻 **Dev:** And how would you like to receive this reminders?
 By e-mail, SMS or other method?

-- 🧙🏻‍♂️ **Domain Expert:** It would be great if if we could receive reminders by e-mail and also by a notification in our stock management system.
+- 🧙🏻‍♂️ **Domain Expert:** It would be great if we could receive reminders by e-mail and also by a notification in our stock management system.

 - 🧑🏼‍💻 **Dev:** Got it.
 And about the functionality of sales and stock history, which kind of informations would you like to see?

 - 🧙🏻‍♂️ **Domain Expert:** We would like to see how many products we sale in a certain period, what was the profit that each product brought and which products we sale the most on each period.
 Also, it would be useful if we could watch for trends in stock along the time, to help us to make proper buying decisions.

-- 🧑🏼‍💻 **Dev:** Ok, and do you have any other functionality that would you like to see on th system?
+- 🧑🏼‍💻 **Dev:** Ok, and do you have any other functionality that would you like to see on the system?

 - 🧙🏻‍♂️ **Domain Expert:** It would be very useful if the system could allow us to create and manage buying orders automatically, based on min quantities in stock defined and on sales trends.
 It would be great, also, if we could integrate our system with our suppliers, so we could receive automatic updates on delivery time of our new shipments.